About You 👀

 What’s Your Story?

-My mood board tells the story of my journey in education.
+I created a mood board that tells the story of my journey in education.
 Now, it’s your turn!
-Create your own Personal Journey Mood Board to reflect on your path, passions, and teaching values.
+Create your Personal Journey Mood Board to reflect on your path, passions, and teaching values.

 Want to try it?